ATLauncher/ATLauncher/README.md

 in order for the theme to work exactly right.

 For an example, see the `DraculaContrast` theme which uses this method.

+### Tools To Help Theme Development

+To help with theme development, with the launcher running (not in the release version, only in development), you can press `Ctrl + Shift + Alt + X` to bring up a tool to highlight UI components to see their properties.
+You can also press `Ctrl + Shift + Alt + Y` to bring up a list of all the default properties in the UIManager.
+These values can be modified in your `.properties` file.

 ## Plugging In Your Data